AlanZhangUCSC/lab_notebook/README.md

 ### Generate test data on phoenix

-For a given combination of num_snps, num_haps, percent_mutated, num_reads, and replicate_number, generate the same set
-of haplotypes and abundances for amplicon and shotgun reads.
+For a given combination of num_snps, num_haps, percent_mutated, and replicate_number, generate the same set of haplotypes and abundances for amplicon and shotgun reads with various depth.

 ```
 sbatch /private/groups/corbettlab/alan/lab_notebook/panmama/benchmark/gendata.sh \